 According to the CDC more people die every year from medical errors than from motor vehicle accidents, breast cancer, or AIDS.
 In a study published in The Lancet from 1998, medication error deaths doubled in 10 years—to nearly 7,000—from mislabeled prescriptions, accidental poisonings, and medication errors occurring either in or out of the hospital.
 The Institute of Medicine (IOM) reports that preventable medical error deaths can total as many as 98,000 every year.

-At Lebowitz and Mzhen LLC, our attorneys are committed to making sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys are committed to making sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve.
 Contact us today for a free consultation.

 Ceres Walgreen’s Gives Child Heart Meds by Mistake, The Modesto Bee, November 10, 2009

 Related Web Resources: